 · Pointing out that a particular candidate’s actions (as opposed to official actions) or views are incorrect.
 For example, a 501(c)(3) should not urge the public to withhold campaign contributions for a Senator’s re-election if she votes for the repeal of “Don’t Ask Don’t Tell” or remark that one candidate would be better at creating green jobs if elected than another candidate.

-Since beginning the program in 2009, a total of 109 women and children representing over 50 centers have visited 222 congressional offices from 22 different states.
+Since beginning the program in 2009, over 100 women and children representing over 50 centers have visited over 200 congressional offices.

 Learn more about Heartbeat's work of defending the pregnancy help movement here.
-(Note: Must be a Heartbeat affiliate)
+(Note: Must be a Heartbeat affiliate to access)

 In the U.S. the politics of abortion has involved every aspect of government – executive, legislative and judicial branches; state houses and city halls; Capitol Hill and the Supreme Court; even school boards and health officials.
 After all of the political wrangling of the past four decades the issue is still far from settled.